Alesia-15/DestinyMatrix/README.md

 # Features

-The Matrix of Destiny project includes two calculators that allow users to input their birthdate and calculate the Matrix of Destiny.
+Destiny Matrix project includes two calculators that allow users to input their birthdate and calculate Destiny Matrix.
 The first calculator uses numerology to create a personalized numerology chart for users, while the second calculator uses astrology to determine the user's horoscope.

 # How to Use

-To use the Matrix of Destiny project, simply open the project in your web browser and navigate to the calculators.
-From there, input your birthdate and the calculators will automatically calculate your Matrix of Destiny.
+To use the Destiny Matrix project, simply open the project in your web browser and navigate to the calculators.
+From there, input your birthdate and the calculators will automatically calculate your Destiny Matrix.

 # Contributors